briandconnelly/nicheconstruct/paper/05_discussion.md

 These increased subpopulation sizes play a critical role by effectively increasing the rate of evolution in these subpopulations.
 Because of the importance of this process, it would be very informative to explore how sensitive our results are to the rate at which cooperators increase subpopulation sizes and the rate at which this benefit decays in the absence of cooperators.
 Similarly, our results could be substantially affected by alterations in the rate at which the constructed environment changes in response to changes in the subpopulation.
-First, such changes in timescale would affect the selective values of alleles as the subpopulation changed.
-Changes in timescale would also influence whether or not subpopulations were able to evolve adapted types and if so, how well those adapted types can propagate through the population to address the threat of a defector.

 Other studies, while not focused on cooperation, have similarly shown that the timescales at which niche construction feedbacks occur can strongly influence evolutionary outcomes [@laland1999evolutionary; @laland1996evolutionary].
 This perspective is likely to be crucial for understanding the evolution of cooperative behaviors like the production of public goods.